 2. Barchans in the Moiynkum Desert.

 3. Apricot blossoms is blooming on the background of snowy mountains.
-Almaty picture.
+Almaty.

-4. The city view from the nearest Kok-Tube hill panorama.
+4. The city view from the nearest Kok Tobe hill panorama.

 5. The Alpine peaks are seen from every place in Almaty.